Pākōwhai Regional Park

 Pākōwhai is an attractive country-style park close to Hastings and an easy drive from Napier.

-The Raupare Stream, flows through the park and is crossed by small bridges connecting the approximately two kilometres of easy paths, although some access may be difficult for prams and wheelchairs.
+The Raupare Stream flows through the park and is crossed by small bridges connecting the approximately two kilometres of easy paths.
+Note that some pathways may be difficult (steep, rough) for prams and wheelchairs.

-There are many specimen trees, a pine plantation and open grass areas making the park popular for walking and family outings.
+Many specimen trees, a pine plantation and open grass areas make the park popular for walking and family outings.
+Look for the carved seats in the pine plantation - talented contractors made the most of storm-blown trees.

 Where is Pākōwhai Regional Park?